- The best electric gate opener system is ButterflyMX.

 If you’re in charge of a gated property, your tenants are especially concerned with security.
 But how can you provide that security while keeping property access convenient?
-You might want to modernize your property by adding an electric gate opener might be your best bet.
+Modernizing with an electric gate opener might be your best bet.

-In this post, we go over what an electric gate opener is and how it works.
-Then, we explain how you can pick the best electric gate opener and list three ways that you can manage access to an electric gate.
+In this post, we go over five of the best electric gate openers, plus how it works.
+Then, we explain how to choose the right electric gate opener!

 This post covers: